lavary/crunz/README.md

 // ...
 ```
-This has the same result as using "->weeklyOn(0,'13:30')" as per the example previously above, but might be easier to read.
+This has the same result as using "->weeklyOn(0,'13:30')" as per the example previously above, but is an alternative that might be easier to read.

 ### Dynamic Methods